IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### config.linkVars
 If linkVars are used (a classic example is the L parameter before TYPO3 9), you can and should limit the range of allowed values.
 Like: `config.linkVars = L(0-3)`.
 These linkVars are automatically added to each link, if present in the current url, and can potentially flood the cache, if no range limit is present.

+### Typoscript Conditions
+Each single TypoScript Condition means a new cache variant of the page.
+(TYPO3 will create one cache for the page, if the condition is met and one if not.)
+To avoid bloating up the cache, use such conditions with care and remove any unnecessary condition stubs in your TypoScript, that are not in use.